golang/proposal/design/13073-code-of-conduct.md

 * Verónica López <gveronicalg@gmail.com>

-If you encounter a conduct-related issue, you should report it to the Code of Conduct Working Group using the process described below.
+If you encounter a conduct-related issue, you should report it to the Working Group using the process described below.
 **Do not** post about the issue publicly or try to rally sentiment against a particular individual or group.

 * Mail conduct@golang.org or submit an anonymous report.
 [TODO(adg): set up anonymous web form]
-   * Your message will reach the Go Code of Conduct Working Group.
+   * Your message will reach the Working Group.
-   * Reports are confidential within the working group.
+   * Reports are confidential within the Working Group.
-   * Should you choose to remain anonymous then the group cannot notify you of the outcome of your report.
+   * Should you choose to remain anonymous then the Working Group cannot notify you of the outcome of your report.
    * You may contact a member of the group directly if you do not feel comfortable contacting the group as a whole.
-That member will then raise the issue with the group as a whole, preserving the privacy of the reporter (if desired).
+That member will then raise the issue with the Working Group as a whole, preserving the privacy of the reporter (if desired).
-   * If your report concerns a member of the working group they will be recused from working group discussions of the report.
+   * If your report concerns a member of the Working Group they will be recused from Working Group discussions of the report.
-   * The working group will strive to handle reports with discretion and sensitivity, to protect the privacy of the involved parties, and to avoid conflicts of interest.
+   * The Working Group will strive to handle reports with discretion and sensitivity, to protect the privacy of the involved parties, and to avoid conflicts of interest.
-* You will receive an initial response within 48 hours (likely sooner).
+* You should receive a response within 48 hours (likely sooner).
+  (Should you choose to contact a single Working Group member, it may take longer to receive a response.)
-* The group will meet to review the incident and determine what happened.
+* The Working Group will meet to review the incident and determine what happened.
-   * With the permission of person reporting the incident, the group may reach out to other community members for more context.
+   * With the permission of person reporting the incident, the Working Group may reach out to other community members for more context.
-* The group will reach a decision as to how to act.
+* The Working Group will reach a decision as to how to act.
 These may include:
    * Nothing.
    * A request for a private or public apology.
    * A private or public warning.
-   * An imposed vacation (for instance, asking someone to "take a week off" from a mailing list or IRC).
+   * An imposed vacation (for instance, asking someone to abstain for a week from a mailing list or IRC).
-   * A permanent or temporary ban from some or all Go spaces (mailing lists, IRC, etc.).
+   * A permanent or temporary ban from some or all Go spaces.
-* The group will reach out to the original reporter to let them know the decision.
+* The Working Group will reach out to the original reporter to let them know the decision.
-* Appeals to the decision may be made to the working group, or to any of its members directly.
+* Appeals to the decision may be made to the Working Group, or to any of its members directly.

 **Note that the goal of the Code of Conduct and the Working Group is to resolve